 When Faggots was first published, Kramer was all but run out of town.
 New York’s only gay bookstore at the time refused to sell it, and his nearby grocery store even banned him from shopping there.
 His repudiation of casual sex and party culture was viewed as regressive and puritanical, a return to pre-Stonewall era oppression.
 Many today still hold this view, but it must be acknowledged that the AIDS epidemic which so devastated the gay community was at least partially result of that lifestyle.
 In the end, Kramer was right, even if he might have had the wrong reasons.
-But I don’t know how quick I’d be to dismiss his reasons as entirely wrong.
+But we shouldn’t be too quick I’d be to dismiss his argument as entirely misguided.
 His critique of gay men as shallow and sex-obsessed is one I hear echoed frequently today.
-I will not hazard an opinion as to what lifestyles are ‘right’ or ‘wrong,’ but it seems clear to me that something about our culture regularly leaves people wanting more, and that’s worth examining.
+I won’t hazard an opinion as to what lifestyles are ‘right’ or ‘wrong,’ but it seems clear to me that something about our culture regularly leaves people wanting more, and that’s worth thinking about.

 This book pairs very well with Andrew Holleran’s Dancer from the Dance.
 They were published the same year, they take place in the same setting, and they tackle the same themes.
 They even recount the some of the same recent historical events, such as the Everard Baths fire in 1977.
 But where Faggots is angry, spiteful, and cynical, Dancer is tragic, melancholic, and regretful.
 Holleran’s depiction of the culture clearly highlights its shortcomings, but also shows something beautiful and poignant in it.
-Together, the two books offer an intriguing, multifaceted perspective on a moment in our history often eclipsed by the tragedy which followed.
-Kramer claims he always tells “the fucking truth to everyone [he has] have ever met,” but I think it’s clear that stories like this have no one truth, and its up to individuals to read for themselves and develop their own conclusions.
+Together, the two books present an intriguing, multifaceted perspective on a period of our history often eclipsed by the tragedy which followed.
+Kramer claims he always tells “the fucking truth to everyone [he has] have ever met,” but I think it’s clear that stories like this have no one truth, and its up to every individual to read for themselves and develop their own conclusions.